rust-lang/rustup/doc/src/overrides.md

 profile = "minimal"
 ```

-If the TOML format is used, the `[toolchain]` section is mandatory, and at
-least one property must be specified.
+The `[toolchain]` section is mandatory, and at least one property must be

-The `rust-toolchain` file is suitable to check in to source control.
-This file
+specified.

+For backwards compatibility, `rust-toolchain` files also support a legacy
+format that only contains a toolchain name without any TOML encoding, e.g.
-has to be encoded in US-ASCII (if you are on Windows, check the encoding and
+just `nightly-2021-01-21`.
+The file has to be encoded in US-ASCII this case
-that it does not starts with a BOM).
+(if you are on Windows, check the encoding and that it does not starts with a
+BOM).
+The legacy format is not available in `rust-toolchain.toml` files.

+The `rust-toolchain.toml`/`rust-toolchain` files are suitable to check in to
+source control.

-The toolchains named in this file have a more restricted form than `rustup`
+The toolchains named in these files have a more restricted form than `rustup`
 toolchains generally, and may only contain the names of the three release
 channels, 'stable', 'beta', 'nightly', Rust version numbers, like '1.0.0', and
 optionally an archive date, like 'nightly-2017-01-01'.
 They may not name